Heptagon-Solutions/New-KMNR-Website/backend/README.md

 # Backend

-Run `pipenv run flask run` to start the backend application.
+Run `pipenv run py app.py` to start the backend application in debug mode.
+By using debug mode, you don't have to restart the app after making changes and you get more detailed error logs.

 To check that it is running go to [http://localhost:5000/]().

-Unlike Angular, Flask doesn't automatically reload when you change the source code.
-You will have to restart the process after any edits for them to take effect.